Fer-front/creditas-challenge/backend/README_English.md

 __What is under evaluation?__

-ne’s ability to analyze, design and code a solution by guiding oneself with **Object Oriented Design** e **Object Guiding Principles** (<-this probably needs improved translation).
+One’s ability to analyze, design and code a solution by guiding oneself with **Object Oriented Design** and **Object Guiding Principles** (<-this probably needs improved translation).

 Feel free to modify / refactor the file bootstrap.rb if you feel it is necessary.

-Please include your activity considerations in a text file or markdown.
+Please describe your modifications and reasoning in a separate text file or markdown.

 __What we don't want__
- - Frameworks :] (aliás, nem precisa)
+ - Frameworks :] (you don't need to use any)
- - Metaprogramação
+ - Metaprogramming

 __What language?__
 Ruby.

 __Time__
-It is estimated 1h30 for this challenge, however there is no limit.
+It should take you about 1h30 to complete this challenge, however you can take as long as you like.

 __Presentation__
   - Code